Microsoft Corp at Morgan Stanley Technology, Media & Telecom Con

 Keith Weiss - Morgan Stanley, Research Division - Equity Analyst

-And from Microsoft, a safe harbor before we begin.
-Microsoft may make some forward-looking statements during this presentation.
-Be sure to refer to their SEC filings for risk factors relating to their business.
-And that's true whether you're here in person or listening on the web.
+And from Microsoft, before we begin, Microsoft may make some forward-looking statements during this presentation, and you should refer to their SEC filings for the risk factors related to their business.
+And that's true whether you're here in person or listening on the webcast.
+Excellent.

-All right, that's out of the way.
-So Dave, thank you for joining us.
-Maybe for the benefit of everyone in the room, can you give us a little bit of an introduction about sort of who you are, your role at Microsoft, what you have purview over and a little bit about your sort of h

 Microsoft Corp at Morgan Stanley Technology, Media & Telecom Conference Transcript